Mission Statement: Doctor Noize inspires creativity, curiosity and character through music, art and words.

 After the birth of his two action/adventure superhero daughters Sidney and Riley, Cullinan's passion became creating engaging works for the minds of young adventurers.
 He released The Ballad of Phineas McBoof, his first recording under the guise of his alter ego, Doctor Noize.
 Within two months, it had spawned a national #1 hit song — Banana — on Sirius XM Kids Radio and scored awards ranging from a Parents Choice Award to being named one of Dr. Toy’s 100 Best Children's Products.
 Then came the completion of Doctor Noize’s first book, The Ballad of Phineas McBoof.
 Like the recording, the book tells the tale of the great monkey Phineas McBoof and his quest for the impossibly perfect song with his band, The International Band Of Misunderstood Geniuses.

 Doctor Noize began playing live performances, engaging enthusiastic audiences of kids and adults nationwide with his totally innovative Solo Show approach inspiring audiences to participate in the creative process.
-He cheerfully arranged, played and loop-recorded multiple instruments and vocals live, inviting audience members to join him onstage and contribute their own talents.
-He also combined his music and teaching backgrounds into acclaimed Genius Camp Workshops and Keynote Addresses across the country -- including writing, recording, and publishing complete songs online with kids in 90-minute song workshops.
+He cheerfully arranges, plays and loop-records multiple instruments and vocals live, inviting audience members to join him onstage and contribute their own talents.
+He also combines his music and teaching backgrounds into acclaimed Genius Camp Workshops and Keynote Addresses across the country -- including writing, recording, and publishing complete songs online with participants in 90-minute song workshops.

 Subsequent Doctor Noize albums have continued to communicate his belief that kids are the most adventurous, creative, and brilliant audience in the world.
 The Return of Phineas McBoof and its companion book introduced the first operatic/orchestral Doctor Noize track with opera superstar Nathan Gunn.
 Grammaropolis featured the Top 10 national hit Welcome To Grammaropolis, and took kids deep into the world of words through Doctor Noize's trademark story- and character-based teaching techniques.
 Many popular animated videos have been created of his songs.

-As the CEO and Creative Director of Doctor Noize Inc., Doctor Noize's multimedia line expanded to include mobile apps, online games, and educational curriculums.
+As the CEO and Creative Director of the newly expanded Doctor Noize Inc., Doctor Noize's multimedia line expanded to include mobile apps, online games, and educational curriculums.
 Doctor Noize's iPhone app game, Bananas! -- based on his hit song -- charted Top 25 in over 25 countries around the world and was downloaded more than 300,000 times.
 His second app, The Ballad Of Phineas McBoof Interactive Book, brought kids deeper inside the book with narration, songs, pages in motion, and the opportunity to remix your own version of Doctor Noize's theme song.
-All the Grammaropolis songs are featured in the popular educational Grammaropolis app.
+The Grammaropolis songs are featured in the popular educational app Grammaropolis; likewise for the later app accompanying Punctuate This!

-The Doc's degree in classical music -- and love of the fine arts -- came to the fore when he received a $10,000 commission from the McConnell Foundation to compose and perform a live orchestral work for kids with California's North State Symphony.
-These groundbreaking performances with full symphony orchestras, repeated with orchestras from Alaska to Missouri, inspired sold-out shows in 1,000-seat halls and lead to the idea to record Doctor Noize's dream project -- a 2-Act, 2-album musical introducing creative listeners to the world of the orchestra called Phineas McBoof Crashes The Symphony.
-Featuring the City Of Prague Philharmonic Orchestra under the baton of Kyle Pickett, Grammy-winning opera stars Isabel Leonard and Nathan Gunn, jazz saxophonist Anton Schwartz, and the entire Doctor Noize voice cast, the recording was hailed with universally glowing reviews by over 90 publications nationwide.
-Funding was achieved via a successful Kickstarter Campaign that raised over $110,000 both on- and offline for the cause, and it's been a frequent top seller on the nation's largest independent online music retailer since its release.
+The Doc's degree in classical music and dedication to the fine arts were called upon when he received a commission from the McConnell Foundation to compose and perform a live orchestral work for kids with California's North State Symphony.
+These groundbreaking performances with full symphony orchestras, repeated with orchestras from Alaska to Missouri, inspired sold-out shows in 2,500-seat halls and lead to the recording of Doctor Noize's dream project -- a 2-Act, 2-album musical introducing listeners of all ages to the world of the orchestra called Phineas McBoof Crashes The Symphony.
+Featuring the City Of Prague Philharmonic Orchestra under the baton of Kyle Pickett, a cast featuring Grammy-winning opera stars Isabel Leonard and Nathan Gunn, and jazz saxophonist Anton Schwartz, the recording was hailed with universally glowing reviews by over 100 publications nationwide and called "an essential edition to any collection" by the School Library Journal.
+Funding was achieved via a successful Kickstarter Campaign that raised over $110,000 both on- and offline and drew a feature article in the European Business Review, and it was a top seller on the nation's largest independent online music retailer for half a year after its release.

-To help complete the Symphony album and subsequent productions, Cullinan turned his attention to designing, building and opening his dream recording studio and fitness facility: Reach Studios.
-Reach is a place he can create and share everything he loves most -- it's a professional five-room composing and recording studio, it's a teaching facility, and it's an indoor soccer turf training field and fitness facility.
-Production of all Doctor Noize and Cory Cullinan creations is now anchored at Reach, but it's also open to visiting artists to record in a comfortable and inspiring creative setting and students to learn, often with Cullinan serving as producer or teacher.
+To complete the Symphony album and his expanding productions, Cullinan turned his attention to designing, building and opening his dream recording studio: Reach Studios.
+Reach is a place he can create and share the things he loves most -- it's a professional five-room composing and recording studio, it's a teaching facility, and it's an indoor soccer turf training field and fitness facility.
+Production of all Doctor Noize and Cory Cullinan creations is now anchored at Reach, but it's also open to visiting artists to record in a comfortable and inspiring creative setting and students to learn with Cullinan as producer or teacher.

-Through it all, Doctor Noize remains fiercely true to his indie musician educator spirit.
+Through it all, Doctor Noize has remained fiercely true to his indie musician educator spirit.
 He's a family man first who considers himself a purposeful parent and educator creating adventures for kids that inspire them to stretch, grow, learn, laugh, and create lives of purpose and ambition for themselves.
-He believes every kid is capable of great sophistication and purpose -- even if our culture increasingly settles for less than that.
+He believes every kid is capable of great sophistication and purpose -- even if our culture increasingly enables or unconsciously endorses less than that.
 He encourages kids to reach with a smile -- Zooglobble writer and NPR family music commentator Stefan Shepherd called Doctor Noize "the funniest guy in kids music, and that's saying something."

 So that's it.
 We hope you thought this bio was even better than Tolstoy's War & Peace, but a lot shorter.
 Well, a little shorter.
-See ya at the shows.
+Thanks for reading the Doc's story.
+Now go make one of your own.

 It's a rough job, but somebody's gotta do it.Doctor Noize CEO, Creative Director & Performing Artist of Doctor Noize Inc.